-This is an exciting year for us.
-We have a couple new EMT B training courses in Oakland, and we’ve finally expanded enough to be able to open two more EMT Basic training classes in Sacramento.
+2019 was an exciting year for us.
+We had a couple new EMT B training courses in Oakland, and we even expanded enough to be able to open two more EMT Basic training classes in Sacramento.
 Great news for us, and we hope to see you there at one campus or the other. -But are you up to the challenge?

 Why Are You Thinking About Becoming An EMT?